Neat Bar - All FAQs

 Yes!
 Whoever is in the meeting in your organization and has a touch device (e.g. Neat Board or touch enabled laptop) can collaborate when on a Microsoft Whiteboard.

 Neat Pad uses the same resource account as the MTRoA device in the room.
 Neat Pad can be used with any Microsoft Teams Room as a Teams Panel device outside of the room.
-Note: Additional Pads will only be paired at the Microsoft level and will not be able to adjust Neat device settings.
+Note: Additional Neat Pads will only be paired at the Microsoft level and will not be able to adjust Neat device settings.

 For more information on the pairing process, visit our Understanding Neat and Microsoft Pairing on Neat devices article.